Will we get a bank holiday if England wins the Euros?

 There was certainly a clamour for a bank holiday to be announced in honour of Southgate’s side during the Russia World Cup, when then-Labour leader Jeremy Corbyn and shadow home secretary Emily Thornberry called for one and 200,000 fans signed a petition demanding as much.

-Even if one is not formally declared - Prince Philip’s death earlier this spring did not result in a day to officially mourn his passing, remember - it has been suggested that individual businesses might choose to give their employees a day off as a morale-boosting motivational gesture or a reward for their hard work and resilience during the coronavirus pandemic.
+Even if one is not formally declared - Prince Philip’s death earlier this spring did not result in a day to officially mourn his passing, remember - it is possible that individual businesses might choose to give their employees a day off, as the PM suggests, as a morale-boosting, motivational gesture or a reward for their hard work and resilience during the coronavirus pandemic.

 An open-top bus tour through the West End of London allowing the team to celebrate with the fans in the nation’s capital and present the trophy would ordinarily be the norm, but how advisable that would be with Covid-19 cases rising is highly questionable, given the large crowds such a spectacle would surely attract.